Skip Ribbon Commands

 Profile

-Dr Shweta Singhal is a Consultant at Singapore National Eye Centre.
+Dr Shweta Singhal is a Senior Consultant at Singapore National Eye Centre.
 She also holds additional research and teaching appointments including Assistant Professor of Ophthalmology with Duke-NUS Medical School and Clinical Lecturer with Yong Loo Lin School of Medicine, National University of Singapore.

 Dr Singhal completed her basic medical training at Christian Medical College, Vellore in India before moving to the UK to undergo research training.
 She obtained a PhD at the UCL Institute of Ophthalmology, London in 2009 and subsequently moved to Singapore to undergo training as an ophthalmologist and ophthalmic surgeon.
 She completed ophthalmic training in 2016 with honours, including two gold medals at the FAMS exit exam and the Richard Fan Gold Medal for outstanding ophthalmic resident in 2016.
 In her clinical practice at SNEC, she treats patients with general ophthalmic conditions, performs cataract surgery and is currently pursuing further sub specialist training in neuro-ophthalmology.
 She is also involved in teaching undergraduate medical students, ophthalmic residents and allied health professionals.